Localizr/Localizr/README.md

 Localizr
 ========

 Localizr was a student project as part of the course "Semantic Web Technologies" at the University of Mannheim in 2014.
 We wanted to share our code with the world.
-You can find the latest running version of it [here](https://localizr.info).

 For more detailed information see the [report](report.pdf) that had to be created for this project.

+In the current version the points of interest and the photos do not work anymore.
+The reason for this are probably changes in APIs.

 ##Dependencies
 * [Play Framework Version 2.4](https://playframework.com)